gitmarek/libbitcoinrpc/README.md

 as a privileged user  (on Debian-like systems: `sudo make install`).
 By default, it will install the library in `/usr/local/lib` and the header file in `/usr/local/include`.
-It will also install documentation files in `/usr/share/doc/bitcoinrpc`, as well as man pages that all start with `bitcoinrpc`.
+It will also install documentation files in `/usr/share/doc/bitcoinrpc`, as well as man pages that all start with:
+'bitcoinrpc'.

+On some systems, especially Ubuntu, the directory `/usr/local/lib` is not included by default to the `ldconfig` search path.
+So either you change the `Makefile`'s `INSTALL_PREFIX` value to `/usr` (which may be not a very good idea, since most of the libraries installed by `apt-get` are there), or add the following line to your `/etc/ld.so.conf`:

+    /usr/local/lib

+and run:

+    sudo ldconfig

+See `man 8 ldconfig` for more information.

 To remove the files, type: